Object of the Week: David Hockney’s Alphabet

 Save frog-croaks.
 Only note where it is not

-While this book reveals a charitable side to Burgess (he donated his poem without fee), it also shows how he was viewed by his peers towards the end of his life.
-The list of authors included in this book helps create a canon in which Burgess was included.
-Burgess also corresponded with, and wrote about, many of the authors included in the list.
+While this book reveals a charitable side to Burgess — he donated his poem without taking a fee — it also shows how he was viewed by his peers towards the end of his life.
+The list of authors included in this book represents a canon of twentieth-century literature in which Burgess played a prominent role.
+Evidence from the Foundation’s archive shows that he also corresponded with, and wrote about, many of the other authors included in the list.

-Eight of the authors included in Hockney’s Alphabet are featured in Burgess’s survey of twentieth century literature in English, Ninety-Nine Novels (1984).
+Eight of the writers included in Hockney’s Alphabet are featured in Burgess’s survey of twentieth century literature in English, Ninety-Nine Novels (1984).
 These are Norman Mailer, Doris Lessing, William Golding, Iris Murdoch, John Updike, Gore Vidal, Paul Theroux and Erica Jong.
-Burgess was also friends with some of the authors, including Vidal, Jong, and Golding, for whom Burgess wrote an affectionate obituary in 1993, stating ‘He wrote beautifully, but he did not write enough’.
+Burgess enjoyed personal friendships with some of these authors, including Vidal and Jong.
+He wrote an affectionate obituary for William Golding in 1993, in which he said: ‘He wrote beautifully, but he did not write enough’.

 Hockney’s Alphabet is just one example of Burgess’s preoccupation with collaborative writing, and throughout his career he worked with other writers, artists, musicians, and composers to create new pieces of work.
-He collaborated with the photographer David Robinson to write his 1976 novel Beard’s Roman Women; with composer Stanley Silverman on Oedipus the King and the Midsummer Night’s Dream Show; with Michael J Lewis on his Grammy nominated musical Cyrano; and he contributed introductions to books on subjects as varied as Shakespeare, food in the works of James Joyce, and paparazzi photography.
-These collaborations show that Burgess’s engagement with the work of his contemporaries went beyond reviewing, and that he was an active participant in the cultural landscape of the late twentieth century.
+He collaborated with the photographer David Robinson to write his 1976 novel Beard’s Roman Women; with composer Stanley Silverman on Oedipus the King and The MND Show; with Michael J. Lewis on a Grammy-nominated Broadway musical, Cyrano; and he contributed introductions to books on subjects including Irish short stories, Shakespeare, food in the works of James Joyce, and paparazzi photography.
+These collaborations demonstrate that Burgess’s engagement with the work of his contemporaries went far beyond reviewing.
+He was an active participant in the cultural landscape of the late twentieth century.